Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Experiments

 \subsection{Implementation Details}

-We crop the input RGB images of cam2 to size $1220\times 370$ and take the 2D feature map with 1/16 of the input resolution.
+We crop the input RGB images of cam2 to size $1220\times 370$ for SemanticKITTI and RGB images of cam1 of $1408\times 376$ for SSCBench-KITTI-360.
+The 2D feature maps with 1/16 of the input resolution are taken for the subsequent processing.
 The feature dimension $C$ and the channel number $C_o$ are set to 128 and 8, respectively.
 The size $X \times Y \times Z$ of the 3D feature volume is $128\times 128 \times 16$.
 And the final predictions are up-sampled to $256\times 256 \times 32$.
 The threshold $\theta$ for selecting seed voxels is set to 0.5 by default.
 We train SGN for 40 epochs on 4 V100 GPUs with a total batch size of 4.
 The AdamW \cite{loshchilov2017decoupled} optimizer is used with an initial learning rate of 2e-4 and a weight decay of 1e-2.
 Following VoxFormer \cite{li2023voxformer}, we design the single-image version SGN-S, taking only the current image as input and the temporal version SGN-T with the current and the previous 4 images as input.
-We also provide the light temporal version SGN-L, which takes temporal inputs and uses ResNet18 as the backbone with dimension $C=64$ and 1 anisotropic convolution layer for MSSD.
+We also provide the lightweight version SGN-L, which takes temporal inputs and uses ResNet18 as the backbone with dimension $C=64$ and 1 anisotropic convolution layer for MSSP.